 Sts.
-Peter and Paul Evangelical Lutheran Church

-250 Woodside Road Riverside, Illinois 60546

-Telephone: (708) 442-5250

-Parsonage: (708) 442-0238

-Fax: (708) 442-5264

-Web page: www.stspeterandpaulriverside.org

-Email address: www.stspeterandpaulriverside.org/service

-Dennis J. Lauritsen, Pastor David B. Richards, Parish Musician Karen Rouleau, Administrative Assistant
+Peter and Paul Evangelical Lutheran Church 250 Woodside Road Riverside, Illinois 60546 Telephone: (708) 442-5250 Parsonage: (708) 442-0238 Fax: (708) 442-5264 Web page: www.stspeterandpaulriverside.org Dennis J. Lauritsen, Pastor David B. Richards, Parish Musician Karen Rouleau, Administrative Assistant

-PRAYERS OF INTERCESSION

-During the Prayers of Intercession, you are invited to add your own prayer(s) either in speech or in silence as indicated by the line: "Other intercessions may be added here."
-You may wish to use this insert to write down your prayer(s) which you may then offer aloud during that time.
+PRAYERS OF INTERCESSION During the Prayers of Intercession, you are invited to add your own prayer(s) either in speech or in silence.
+You may wish to use this insert to write down your prayer(s)which you may then offer aloud during that time.
 If you wish to have your prayers added to the Prayer of the Church during the coming weeks, please remove and place this card in the offering plate.

-Greetings and welcome in the name of the crucified and risen Lord Jesus.
-We trust that the Holy Spirit has called you to Sts.
-Peter and Paul Church and pray that your worship experience today will be meaningful for you and strengthen you in faith.

-You are invited to sign the guest register at the entrance to the sanctuary or fill out a welcome card from a pew pocket.
-Please indicate whether or not you would like to be placed on our mailing list as well as your desire for a visit by the pastor or another parishioner.

-Restrooms are located in a room off the entryway to the sanctuary and also across the gym on the west side of the building and on the lower level.
-Please ask an usher or greeter for directions.
-Parents and children are welcome to make use of the anterooms on the main level at the Woodside.

-Interested in membership?
-We would be delighted to have you join our community of faith in worship and ministry.
-Please use a welcome card from a pew in front of you.
-Additional information is available from pamphlet displays and tables throughout the facility.
-Our website may be accessed at the following address: www.stspeterandpaulriverside.org.

-In addition to words, music and gestures, the liturgy includes several periods of silence.
-In our noise-filled world, we listen for the Word in the silence of our hearts.
-Before the liturgy begins, we are called to a time of reflection and centering.

-All baptized Christians are welcome to receive Holy Communion.
-Adults or children not communing may come forward for a blessing.
-If you or a member of your family is interested in Baptism, please speak to Pastor Dennis.
-Join us for conversation following worship in the dining hall on the lower level.

-How to use this worship folder: Hymns for the service are in the back two-thirds of Evangelical Lutheran Worship (red book).
-In this bulletin: -indicates those who are able may stand.
-Bold parts are for the participation of all.

-SECOND SUNDAY IN LENT March 8th, 2020 ♣ 10:15 a.m.
+SECOND SUNDAY IN LENT March 5th, 2023 ♣ 10:15 a.m.
 During Lent we journey with all those around the world who will be baptized at Easter.
 In today's gospel Jesus tells Nicodemus that he must be born of water and Spirit.
 At the font we are given a new birth as daughters and sons of God.
 As God made a covenant with Abraham, in baptism God promises to raise us up with Christ to new life.
 From worship we are sent forth to proclaim God's love for all the world.

-HOLY COMMUNION

-EVANGELICAL LUTHERAN WORSHIP, SETTING FIVE, PAGES 156-164

-GATHERING

-The Holy Spirit calls us together as the people of God.

-PREPARATION FOR WORSHIP

-PRELUDE

-WELCOME AND CONFESSION AND FORGIVENESS

-In the name of the Father, and of the + Son, and of the Holy Spirit.
-Amen

-Come, let us acknowledge our sin and seek God's face, that we may live.
+HOLY COMMUNION EVANGELICAL LUTHERAN WORSHIP, SETTING FIVE, PAGES 156-164 GATHERING The Holy Spirit calls us together as the people of God.
+PRELUDE WELCOME AND CONFESSION AND FORGIVENESS In the name of the Father, and of the + Son, and of the Holy Spirit.
+Amen Come, let us acknowledge our sin and seek God's face, that we may live.
 (A brief silence is kept for reflection and self-examination.)
 Holy God, we confess that we have turned away from you and from our neighbors, and in toward ourselves.
 We have sought security in possessions and the place of power in relationships.
 We have trusted ourselves most of all.
 Turn us back to you, O God.
 In your mercy, forgive our sinfulness and cleanse us from guilt and shame.
 Guide us on the path of freedom that is your gift to us in Christ our Lord.
-Amen.

-Hear for yourselves: There is no condemnation for those who are in Christ Jesus.
+Amen Hear for yourselves: There is no condemnation for those who are in Christ Jesus.
 In the waters of baptism grace abounds for you and for all.
 God turns to you in love and puts away every sin, every wrong turn, for the sake of + Jesus, the one God sent to save the world.
-Amen.

-GREETING

-The grace and mercy of God, who in Christ bears our burdens and saves us from sin, be with you all.
+Amen GREETING The grace and mercy of God, who in Christ bears our burdens and saves us from sin, be with you all.
 And also with you.

-KYRIE

-ELW 157

-(Please refer to Hymn #157 in Evangelical Lutheran Worship for the melody.)
+KYRIE ELW 157 (Please refer to Hymn #157 in Evangelical Lutheran Worship for the melody.)
 In peace, in peace, let us pray to the Lord.
 Lord, have mercy.
 Christ, have mercy.
 Lord, have mercy.
 For the reign of God, and for peace throughout the world, for the unity of all, let us pray to the Lord.
 Lord, have mercy.
 Christ, have mercy.